Dealing with the emotional effects of coronavirus

 You may also find these tips helpful in looking after yourself and creating routine.
 This can help you feel more in control, and deal with different emotions.

 - Stay in touch with friends and family.
 Although it’s not the same as seeing people in person, using phone, email, social media or online things like Skype or Zoom can help you feel connected to others.

 - You can start seeing more people now – but make sure you follow local guidance.

 - If you live alone, you could think about forming a support bubble or extended household, if you haven’t already.
 This will mean that you don’t need to worry about social distancing with others in your support bubble.

 - Keep up to date with what changes to government advice means for you, but make sure you get information from reliable sources.
-Our information about coronavirus is regularly updated, and our nurse blogs explain recent changes.
+Our information about coronavirus is regularly updated.
 The government and NHS websites will also have up-to-date information.

 - Try to keep active.
 Have a look at our blog about keeping active and our information about physical activity, or on the NHS website.
 There are online fitness classes available – just make sure you choose one that’s right for your level of fitness.